How To Delete ALL Photos from your Android Device [February 2021]

 Option One: Gallery apps

-Instead, make sure you use either the standard gallery app on your phone, or, if you use a phone that only came with the Google Photos app, use a third-party gallery app like QuickPic Gallery to delete these files off your phone.
-If you use the Google Photos app, you won’t just be deleting versions of your photos on your phone; you’ll also be deleting the copies of your photos you uploaded to the cloud.
-Yikes!
+Instead, make sure you use either the standard gallery app on your phone or, if you use a phone that only came with the Google Photos app, use a third-party gallery app like QuickPic Gallery to delete these files off your phone.
+If you use the Google Photos app, you won’t just delete the photos saved to your phone, you’ll also delete the copies of your photos you uploaded to the cloud.